mikegleen/modes/doc/source/index.rst

 -  **multiple_delimiter**  The character to use within a column to separate the values when used with the **multiple** command.
 The statement may appear under the **global** command or a specific **multiple** command, which takes precedence.
+This statement is also used by the **items** command.
    The default is "|".
 -  **normalize** Adjust this accession number so that it sorts in numeric order.
 The number will be de-normalized before output.
 The default serial number in the first column and the accession number extracted from the XML